connexcs/docs/docs/setup/settings/servers.md

 2. Click **Reactivate** to activate your server.

     ![alt text][server-6]

+## Certificates
+Select certifictes to apply to the server.

 ## Server Clustering and User Location Registration
 ### User Location Registration
 When a call is initiated, this generates a SIP `INVITE` which is sent to the remote server.
 When users connect from dynamic IP addresses, there must be a a way to map a known constant address (ex: a username) to a dynamic endpoint such as an IP address or port.